Research Design

 Same as research approach, different textbooks place different meanings on research design.
 Some authors consider research design as the choice between qualitative and quantitative research methods.
 Others argue that research design refers to the choice of specific methods of data collection and analysis.
 Research design is also placed as a master plan for conducting a research project and this appears to be the most authentic explanation of the term.

-Conclusive research, on the contrary, generate findings that can be practically useful for decision-making.
-The following Table 1 illustrates the main differences between exploratory and conclusive research in relation to important components of a dissertation.
+Conclusive research, on the contrary, generates findings that can be practically useful for decision-making.
+The following table illustrates the main differences between exploratory and conclusive research in relation to important components of a dissertation.

 Research project components Exploratory research Conclusive research